MoonbaseOtago/MoonbaseOtago.github.io/_posts/2022-03-12-new-verilog.md

 You can find the new load/store interfaces in "lstypes.si".

-Next time: Not quite sure yet - watch this space
+Next time: Combining ALUs and Branch units